airtai/faststream/docs/docs/en/redis/pubsub/subscription.md

 ### Pattern data access

-Also, you can use **Redis Pub/Sub** pattern feature to encode some data right in the channel name.
-With **FastStream** you can easely acces to this data using the following code:
+You can also use the **Redis Pub/Sub** pattern feature to encode some data directly in the channel name.
+With **FastStream** you can easily access this data using the following code:

 ```python linenums="1" hl_lines="1 8 12"
 {!> docs_src/redis/pub_sub/pattern_data.py !}